 Updates: For more additions regarding Manicures & Pedicures, see these posts:

 Back home in LA, my Saturday morning ritual would be to grab a vanilla latte from Coffee Bean and get my weekly mani-pedi with one of my girlfriends.
+It’s a familiar one amongst many people – I know friends who do the same with their local manicurist services in the city of Toronto!
 One of the best parts of this ritual was that we could give ourselves a little pampering and preparation for the weekend without breaking the bank.

 And then I moved to London!
 Why is it that getting a manicure and pedicure here feels like I have to (a) give up my first born to get an appointment and (b) skimp on the rest of my weekend plans because I just paid a small fortune to have one coat of Essie’s Mademoiselle painted on fingernails?